FAQ about Compute Cloud

 with the username you specified when creating the VM).

-What do I do if an SSH key is lost?
+What should I do if I lose my SSH key?

 If you set a user password, configure the VM serial console and connect to it.
 We recommend connecting through the CLI.